 So, how do you decide whether to DIY your content or entrust your strategy to professionals?
 First, consider the following:

-• Compare the costs of building an in-house team vs. hiring an external agency.
+• The costs of building an in-house team vs. hiring an external agency

-• If your business experiences seasonal peaks or you want to scale quickly, it might be time to bring in the pros
+• Whether your business experiences seasonal peaks or if you want to scale quickly

-• Assess the quality and consistency of your current content
+• The quality and consistency of your current content

-• Analyze the results of your current content marketing efforts
+• The results of your current content marketing efforts

 As for who to hire, look for an agency with: